Handling HTTP Errors with Less Annoyance + RFC7807

 6 .WithExtension("expected_format", "numeric")

-A structured error message for the user can be created using simple method chaining.
-Additionally, to utilize the centralized router written earlier, the following method can be supported.
+A structured error message for the user can be generated using simple method chaining.
+Furthermore, to leverage the centralized router mentioned previously, the following method can be supported:

 1func (p *RFC7807Error) ToHttpError() *HttpError {